wordofwarning/wordofwarning.org/socialexperiment/index.md

 Queries: please contact <a href="https://contactmcr.com/visit/access" target="_blank">Contact</a> via <mailto:boxoffice@contactmcr.com>

 #### Apply
 Greater Manchester artists (*aged 18+*) are invited to submit proposals of: short performances, interventions, or durational works, for inclusion in these events.
+The priority is for GM, we will consider applications from other North West based artists but not from other regions.

 **For details & to apply please go to <a href="https://socialexperiment.posthaven.com" target="_blank">socialexperiment.posthaven.com</a>**<br>(Direct link to proposal form is <a href="https://forms.gle/rAnfSN2AQP5xv6e9A" target="_blank">here</a> in case of issues with posthaven.)